libamtrack/web/docs/add_function.rst

 If you want to add new function to LibamtrackWeb all you need is to follow this steps:

 1. Prepare special JavaScript wrapper function to use compiled from C library function.
-Use generator `WrapperFunctionGenerator`_.
+Use `JSFunctionGenerator`_ to quickly get wrapper method from C function's signature.

 2. Prepare JSON that describes functions and put it in directory */src/static/json/<category_name>/*.
 See details in :ref:`funjson`.